How Long Does it Take to Heal the Gut?

 While a quick fix or bandaid approach is often used in conventional medicine, our team’s functional medicine philosophy addresses the root cause and heals the gut through sustainable habits.

-How do diet and lifestyle play a role to heal the gut?
+How do diet and lifestyle play a role in gut healing?

 While we may all want a quick solution to heal the gut, diet and lifestyle are some of the largest contributing factors to not only healing our gut, but preventing against future symptoms or illness.